zykosince94/todo-app-django-react-redux/README.md

 # To Do Manager

-> Full stack Django/React/Redux to do application that uses token based authentication with Knox (uses Babel for transpilation along with WebPack).
+> Full stack Django/React/Redux to do application that uses token based authentication with Knox (uses Babel for transpilation along with WebPack) along with Bootstrap for UI.

 ## Quick Start